-This example shows how to establish a dev/test environment for SAP NetWeaver in a Windows or Linux environment on Azure.
-The database used is AnyDB, the SAP term for any supported DBMS (that isn't SAP HANA).
-Because this architecture is designed for non-production environments, it's deployed with only one virtual machine (VM), and the virtual machine size can be changed to accommodate your organization's needs.
+This example shows how to establish a development and test environment for SAP NetWeaver in a Windows or Linux environment on Azure.
+The database used is AnyDB.
+(AnyDB is the SAP term for any supported DBMS that isn't SAP HANA.)
+Because this architecture is designed for non-production environments, it's deployed with only one virtual machine (VM).
+The VM size can be changed to accommodate your organization's needs.

 For production use cases review the SAP reference architectures available below: